Skip to main content

 bash /tmp/exec_hadoop.sh

-11. Check the task results saved in the bucket and log directory selected in Object Storage.
+11. Verify stored results in the selected bucket and log directory in Object Storage.